 What were the benefits of being a SASNet Fellow?

 - Access to a wide spectrum of UK data for research - including a range of administrative, big, and complex data on business, government and urban areas in the UK

 - Expert guidance and support for research from the interdisciplinary staff at the UBDC and BLGRC, including funding for travel to/from and accommodation in Glasgow or Essex if required

 - Opportunities to promote research, build relationships, and share expertise in social analytics to further develop the capacity and skills of academics and professionals in the UK.

 SASNet Fellowships were open to both UK and international residents, including:

 - Professionals from businesses and other third sector and/or private organisations

 - Professionals from local authorities, government departments and public agencies

-What is expected of Fellows?
+What was expected of Fellows?

-What funding is provided?
+What funding was provided?